FabricMC/fabric-docs/develop/data-attachments.md

 ## Larger Attachments {#larger-attachments}

 While data attachments can store any form of data that you are willing to write a Codec for, they primarily make sense for synchronizing individual values.
-This is due to the fact that a data attachment is immutable, meaning there is no way to modify it with replacing the value entirely, which must then be synchronized in full to every player tracking it.
+This is due to the fact that a data attachment is immutable, meaning there is no way to modify it without replacing the value entirely, which must then be synchronized in full to every player tracking it.

-Instead, users wishing for more detailed attachments may instead wish to split their attachments into multiple fields, which could then be organized by a helper class.
+Instead, users wishing for more detailed attachments may split their attachments into multiple fields, which could then be organized by a helper class.
 In practice, this may look something like this:

 @[code lang=java transcludeWith=:::stamina](@/reference/latest/src/main/java/com/example/docs/attachment/Stamina.java)